stakater/finops-docs/content/concepts/index.md

 [**Offering**](./offering.md) is a named, immutable pricing contract for something that costs money — for example, a managed database tier, a GPU workload, or a platform base fee.
 An Offering carries a recurring subscription fee and optional compatibility and lifecycle rules for its subscribers.

 [**Subscription**](./subscription.md) is an active binding to an Offering.
-It can optionally reference a parent Subscription and a Kubernetes target resource.
 When a Subscription is active, it accrues charges reported in its status across three rolling time buckets: hour, day, and month.

 ## How they relate